DRAGONTOS/Website/content/posts/debian-server-install/index.md

 You can enter the domain after the first dot, so for me, that would be home.arpa (the default).

 #### Partitioning
-You need to choose guided remove swap because we are going to use zram, then remove root and partition it with xfs or btrfs. if using an SSD If not, you can use ext4.
+You need to choose guided remove swap because you are going to use zram, then remove root and partition it with xfs or btrfs. if using an SSD If not, you can use ext4.
 It will give a warning after continuing because there is no swap. but you can just ignore that by hitting no and then continue with the install.

 #### Mirrors